arnoldkokot/tracker/README.md

 All API request start with `/api/` and are guaranteed to return JSON data.

-- `/api/summoner/:summonerName`
+- `/api/player/:playerName`
   Responds with combined stats about player, costs 3-4 requests as name gets cashed for 3h

+- `/api/matchlist/:puuid?page=:number`
+  Responds with a list of 5 game ids for a given puuid (start index is page number), costs 1 riot request

-- `/api/match/:matchId`
+- `/api/match/:id`
-  Responds with info and metadata about given match id, costs 0-1 riot requests
+  Responds with info and metadata about given match id, costs 0-1 riot requests, depends on whether match is already in the database.

+- `/api/list/:playerName`
+  Responds with data set combined from all previous requests (with page in matchlist set to 1) costs 2 - 7 riot request

 ## License